mui-z/EffectiveNovelCore/README.md

 This effectively helps to display the characters of the novel.

 This lib doesn't include UI layer.
 This only provides parse and output stream display event.
-(I'm going to will link CLI and iOS Example.)
+(I'm going to link CLI and iOS Example.)

 Also, this lib is not optimized novel game.
 Because this doesn't have if functioned, macro, subroutine.